 Each unit has a permanent, removable air filter.
-Air filter should be inspected regularly (at least once a week during continuous operation), and cleaned if necessary.
-It can be cleaned with a vacuum cleaner or washed in soapy water.
-If washed, filter should be thoroughly rinsed and dried before it is reinstalled.
+Air filter should be inspected regularly, and cleaned if necessary.
+It can be cleaned with a vacuum cleaner or washed in a mild detergent.
+Filter should be thoroughly dried before it is replaced.